EpicTromboneKid/scioly-bot/README.md

 # scioly-bot

-A science olympiad bot in the works, looking to add a couple of features like rank search, testing functionalities, and more!
+A science olympiad bot in the works, looking to add a couple of features like testing functionalities, event tracking and reminders, and more!